 Book Now: Hollywood Movie Sites Tour

-The Dole Plantation is a fun, free place to see on your way to the North Shore.
+The Dole Plantation is a fun, free place to see on your way to the North Shore of Oahu island.

 Sure, it’s a bit of a tourist trap, but I think it’s still worth at least one visit for the souvenirs, history, and ‘Dole whip’ ice cream (pineapple soft serve).